day-garwood/VoxBoss/README.md

 Using its extendable handler system, developers can easily integrate text-to-speech functionality using their preferred speech engine, ensuring a seamless experience for the end user.

 ## Why VoxBoss?
 While there are numerous speech engines out there, each with its own set of features and peculiarities, integrating them into projects often requires dealing with different APIs and intricacies.
-VoxBoss aims to simplify that, offering a consistent interface to control any supported speech engine.
+VoxBoss aims to simplify that, offering a consistent interface to control any supported speech engine on any platform.

 ## Current State
 VoxBoss is in its early stages.
 It currently has a handler for SAPI, and a proof-of-concept test that shows it in action.
 The goal is to make it cross-platform and extend its support to more engines, but we're not there yet.

+Note that there is also a handler for Mac's TTS system, but so far it remains untested.

 ### A Journey, Not a Destination
 Open-source projects thrive on collaboration and community contributions.
 Rather than waiting for a perfect "1.0" release, I've chosen to share VoxBoss with you all at this early stage, because software development is a journey, and sharing that journey can be as rewarding as reaching the destination.